1975 Cricket World Cup final: Summary

-The Australian run chase began steadily enough; at the 20-over mark, the Aussies were at 80/1 with Alan Turner and captain Ian Chappell taking advantage of an easy pitch and fast outfield.
+The Australian run chase began steadily: at the 20-over mark, they were 80/1 with Alan Turner and captain Ian Chappell taking advantage of an easy pitch and fast outfield.
 Then Viv Richards, who had failed with the bat, left his mark on the match with the next three run-outs.
 First he swooped in and dismissed Turner with a direct hit from close range, then Greg Chappell was also out with a direct hit after a slight misfield.
 Doug Walters came in and helped his captain steady the ship.
 Australia were at 162/3 with 21 overs remaining when Chappell, facing his opposing captain, pushed a ball to the left of mid-wicket and started off for a run.
-He hesitated initially when he saw Richards approaching, but started off again after Richards fumbled the ball, only to be caught short of the crease by Richards' lightning recovery and return to Lloyd at the bowler's end.
+He hesitated initially when he saw Richards approaching but started off again after Richards fumbled the ball, only to be caught short of the crease by Richards' lightning recovery and return to Lloyd at the bowler's end.
 In each situation, the batsmen probably would have made the run had they not hesitated.
 When Lillee joined Jeff Thomson as last man in, Australia required 59 runs to win off seven overs.
 The duo kept the game alive, putting on an unlikely last-wicket stand.
-With three overs remaining, the game reached an unlikely climax when Lillee hit a no-ball to Fredericks at extra cover off Vanburn Holder, and the crowd rushed onto the field oblivious to the umpire's call.
+With three overs remaining Lillee hit a no-ball to Fredericks at extra cover off Vanburn Holder and the crowd rushed on to the field oblivious to the umpire's call.
 Amid the chaos, Fredericks attempted a run-out but missed and the ball disappeared into the crowd.
-Lillee and Thomson kept running between the wickets until the crowd were dispersed.
+Lillee and Thomson kept running between the wickets until the crowd was dispersed.
 When play was resumed, the umpires decided to give Australia two runs.
 After protest from Thomson, they awarded three runs.

+The match finally ended three balls later after Thomson had run a leg bye and Lillee scored a single.
+The final wicket fell with Thomson swinging wildly and missing.
+Having not realised the wicket-keeper had held the ball Thomson set off for a run, attempted to return after recognising his mistake but not before Murray knocked the bails off with a well-aimed underarm throw with his gloves on for a run-out.
+The game ended at 8:43 pm after nearly 10 hours play.
+Another pitch invasion ensued as the players and umpires ran for safety, with Thomson having his cricket pads stolen, Boyce losing his shoes and umpire Bird having his hat taken.
+Bird later said that he came across the stolen hat being worn by a bus conductor in London a year after the event.
+When he asked about it, he was told by the conductor, who did not recognise Bird, that he'd "won the race" by sprinting onto the field at the final to take it.